Robert-Rino/line-lunch-api-server/README.md

 # ConfigShare API

-API to save restaurant menu and customers' order
+API to store and retrieve configuration files

 ## Routes